hudmarc/FFO-FishNet-Floating-Origin/README.md

 ### OffsetAnchor

-Offset Anchors ensure that the object they are attached to are always at the exact position specified in the OA's target position.
+Offset Anchors ensure that the object they are attached to are always at the exact position specified in the OffsetAnchor's target position.
+Great for things like POI's.

 ## IgnoreOffset

 Marks an object as ignored by the Offset system, when a scene is rebased this object will not be moved.

-## OffsetSceneNetworking

-See OffsetManagerFishNet

-## OffsetScenesLoggingConfig

-Sets the desired logging configuration for the package.
-Like FishNet, if no logging config is present it will create a default logging configuration in the project folder.

-> Is it possible to subclass classes from Offset Manager UPM packages?
-That way devs could integrate this solution into their own networking packages/games.
-It would also be possible to give frequently modified components to devs in the form of a UnityPackage.
+Great for terrains that need to stay near the origin but use some custom system to render themselves.

+---

-### 2.0.0-dev TODO list
+### 2.0.0-beta TODO list

 ### Networking